 I’ve been an Emacs user for many years, and a coder for just as long.
 Somewhere in the middle, something weird happened: while a text editor was initially considered a perfectly appropriate way of writing code (in C, Lisp, Perl, Shell, …), that ceased to be true for a while.
 With the gain in popularity of complex languages like Java, or C++, coders started to crave “fancy” features like code completion, refactoring, …

-And quite unfortunately, these advanced features relied to complex tooling living outside of the languages themselves.
+And quite unfortunately, these advanced features relied on complex tooling living outside of the languages themselves.
 Worse, the languages were developed in complete ignorance of these tools, which made them somewhat hostile to those goals (anybody who tried to implement a correct C++ parser knows what I mean, life before clang was just painful).
 As a result, very complex tools making heavy use of specialized partial parsers, static analysis, and crazy heuristics emerged.
 And they emerged as part of even more complex development suites to combine them all in a coherent form: the IDE was born.

 To tell the truth, I’ve never been a fan of the concept, and even though I contributed to KDevelop for a while, I did so from the comfort of my beloved Emacs… Still, it’d be dishonest to pretend IDEs like Visual Studio, Eclipse and the likes don’t have a great impact, even today, on how people ultimately develop code.